nilu1996/test/README.md

+Sure, here is a more technical version of your message:

+---

-Thanks for feedback.
-We need this upgrade to be done end of this month.
+Thank you for your feedback.
+We need to complete this upgrade by the end of this month.

-Before this we need to have plan ready as we have large number audience who are using HRG Alteryx.
+Before proceeding, we require a comprehensive plan as we have a substantial user base for HRG Alteryx.

- I would like to have call with you regarding this activity and create plan accordingly.
+I would like to schedule a call with you to discuss this activity and formulate a detailed plan.
+If you are unavailable, it would be helpful if someone else from your team could assist us.

-In case your not available anyone from your team who can guide us will also.

-We need to have call today if possible.
+We would prefer to have this call today, if possible.

+---

+Feel free to adjust any details to better fit your specific needs.